8 Eyed Spy

 30-Nov-79

-Photo: Scan from, Tier 3 booker, Hilary Jaeger's notebook schedule, Nov/Dec 1979.
+Photo: Photo from, Tier 3 booker, Hilary Jaeger's notebook schedule, Nov/Dec 1979.
 Sourced from Perfect Sound Forever .

-Note: Show started at midnight.
+Note: First 8 Eyed Spy show.
+Show started at midnight.
 Concert preceded by screening of "The Texas Chainsaw Massacre" film.
-Tier 3 was located at 225 West Broadway.
+Tier 3, also known as TR3, was a music, film and art venue that opened in May of 1979 at a small, multi level space located at 225 West Broadway between Franklin and White streets.
+It closed in December of 1980.

 New York 06-Dec-79